 Kure Beach restaurants offer our local fresh caught seafood and secret recipes.
 There are also American, Italian, Steak and other restaurants.
 Dine outdoors under the moon or sun along the oceanfront.
 Chill out at several bars with exotic drinks.

 Simply walking along the beach and on the pier will make your day.
-The salt air, ocean breeze, soft sand, singing birds, and sound of breaking waves brings renewal at Kure Beach, North Carolina.
-Visit Kure Beach to visit to our beautiful coastal nature and ecosystem.
+The salt air, ocean breeze, soft sand, singing birds, and sound of breaking waves brings renewal at Kure Beach.